So glad you’re here

 .about

-Christopher crafts environments for artists to luxuriate in their animating impulses.
-He has designed multi-year partnerships with MASS MoCA , with Ucross Foundation and with Luma Foundation with Swiss philanthropist and and collector Maja Hoffmann.
-He has developed transnational programs in the Global South including across East Africa with Addis Ababa University College of Performing and Visual Arts, the Nairobi Musical Theatre Initiative, Kampala International Theatre Festival and Wayne MacGregor’s ballet studio on Manda Island in Kenya.
-In the Arab Region, Christopher has collaborated with the Office of the King Mohammed VI and Dar al-Ma’mun as well as Royal Air Maroc and Princess Rym Ali in Jordan.
+My work in the Global South includes collaborations with Addis Ababa University, the Nairobi Musical Theatre Initiative, Kampala International Theatre Festival and Wayne McGregor’s studio on Manda Island in Kenya.
+In the Arab region, I have worked with Ettijahat – Independent Culture, the Office of King Mohammed VI, Dar al-Ma’mun, Royal Air Maroc and Princess Rym Ali in Jordan.

 "Christopher is a virtuous leader with a profound ability to cultivate meaningful, long-standing relationships, which makes him a dynamic leader in the cultural and philanthropic field."